In My Humble Opinion, Alex Atuheire is a Modern-Day Saint

-There are a few times in life when you meet someone that has such a great care for humanity and a deep respect for others and for life in general that it comes through in practically everything they do and shines a light on everyone around them.
-These people tend to come by on a somewhat rare occasion for me, at least, and when I do encounter them, they tend to have an impact on my life through their words and actions, even if I haven’t met them in person.
-Alex Atuheire is one of those people, and I am blessed to have the privilege of saying that he is my friend.
+There are few times in life when you meet someone that has such a great care for humanity and a deep respect for others and for life in general that it comes through in practically everything they do and shines a light on everyone around them.
+These people tend to come by on a somewhat rare occasion for me, at least.
+And when I do encounter them, they tend to have an impact on my life through their words and actions, even if I haven’t met them in person.
+Alex Atuheire is one of those people and I am blessed to have the privilege of saying that he is my friend.

 As Alex experienced, himself, in Uganda it’s not uncommon for children to complete primary school but not have enough money to go on to secondary school and subsequently obtain a higher education.
 Alex wanted to become a doctor, and was fortunate enough to have found a sponsor in Canada who helped him complete secondary education, but after time his sponsor wasn’t able to continue to support him financially and Alex wasn’t able to go onto the tertiary level in his studies.

-In addition to finding homes and guardians for orphaned and disabled children, they also help them meet their needs for basic nutrition and healthcare, they help install gardens for local families and educate them about farming methods and agriculture, they educate the local community about sanitation, hygiene, and prevention of diseases, with an emphasis on HIV, they provide mosquito nets to help prevent malaria, they set up clean-water systems for families, they provide guidance and counseling to orphans, vulnerable children, and their families, they encourage the moral and spiritual development of these children, they sponsor them through formal and higher education, and the list goes on…
+In addition to finding homes and guardians for orphaned and disabled children, they also help them meet their needs for basic nutrition and healthcare.
+Additionally, they help install gardens for local families and educate them about farming methods and agriculture.
+They educate the local community about sanitation, hygiene, and prevention of diseases, with an emphasis on HIV, provide mosquito nets to help prevent malaria, set up clean-water systems for families, provide guidance and counseling to orphans, vulnerable children and their families, encourage the moral and spiritual development of these children, sponsor them through formal and higher education, and the list goes on…

 In addition to this, it’s Alex’s and Amatsiko’s goals to build an orphanage to house many of the children they are helping, which would allow them to more closely monitor and interact with the children on a daily basis, as well as give them a space to hold health and hygiene workshops.
-Also, Alex would eventually like to make Amatsiko a self-sustaining organization, through income-generating projects such as chicken coops for egg production, which would not only provide the children with nutritious food, but could also provide a surplus that the community could sell for profit.
-Once these things are set up for the community, they will be able to expand and help even more people, without relying on donations.
+Also, Alex would eventually like to make Amatsiko a self-sustaining organization via income-generating projects such as chicken coops for egg production.
+Which would not only provide the children with nutritious food, but could also provide a surplus that the community could sell for profit.
+Once these things are set up for the community, they will be able to expand and help even more people without relying on donations.

 This is where the world is heading, in my humble opinion.
 More and more people are waking up and seeing the potential for what we can do to help each other.
-More and more people are fed up with the conditions that they see themselves and other people living in, and more and more people are starting to reach out to one-another, and help each other live better lives in any way they can, and Alex is right at the forefront of this movement.
+More and more people are fed up with the conditions that they see themselves and other people living in and more and more people are starting to reach out to one-another and help each other live better lives in any way they can.
+Alex is right at the forefront of this movement.

 And to bring it back to the beginning, to me, Alex is a saint, and I definitely wouldn’t say that about just anyone.
 And I really don’t care what anyone else thinks about it, either.
 Alex is one of those people in this world who has a heart so huge it has the capacity to change the world around him for the better and uplift people’s spirits to a level they didn’t know was possible.
 That, to me, is a saint.